 Those who succeed in the career of a Pharmacists typically have strong analytical skills, including the ability to provide safe medications efficiently, evaluate patients effectively and assess patient needs.
 Professionals in these careers should also possess strong communication skills, allowing them to clearly converse with patients.
 This is integral to determining their symptoms, needs and concerns to advise them on how to take their prescriptions.
 Pharmacists will also call on communication skills when prescriptions and refills with Nurse Practitioners, Registered Nurses and Surgeons.

 “Above all else, pharmacists need good communication skills,” Adamovicz confirmed.
 “Relaying complicated concepts about disease states, medications, and insurance issues to patients who often have no education in those areas can be difficult.
 If a patient can’t understand their pharmacist, building a functional and trusting relationship will be difficult.”

-Lastly, Pharmacists should have excellent computer skills to maintain electronic health records, and managerial skills to supervise facilities and employed Pharmacy Technicians.
+Lastly, Pharmacists should have excellent computer skills to maintain electronic health records, and managerial skills to supervise facilities and employed Pharmacy Techs.
 These systems can also keep track of inventory, alerting a Pharmacist when a prescription is low in stock.
 Therefore, understanding the operative systems are imperative.